 How to add a vignette to a video on a Mac

-A vignette softly darkens the edges of the frame so the eye is pulled to the centre — it's one of the quickest ways to make a clip look cinematic and film-like.
-Here's how to add a vignette to a video on a Mac in one tap, 100% offline: the whole picture stays, and there's no account, no upload, no watermark.
+A vignette softly darkens the edges of the frame so the eye is pulled to the centre.
+It's one of the quickest ways to make a clip look cinematic and film-like.
+Here's how to add a vignette to a video on a Mac in one tap, 100% offline: the whole picture stays, and there's no account, no upload.

 The fastest way: just ask